Group-Adaptive Adversarial Learning for Robust Fake News Detection Against Malicious Comments: Related Work

 \subsection{Comment-based Fake News Detection}

-News comments have proven to be helpful in detecting fake news, as they provide crowd intelligence~\citep{shu2019defend, yang2023rumor, nan2024let} that complements the news content. \citet{shu2019defend} develop a sentence-comment co-attention sub-network to jointly capture explainable top-k check-worthy sentences and user comments. \citet{mosallanezhad2022domain} use news comments and user interactions as the auxiliary information. \citet{yang2023rumor} leverage both source tweets and comments to capture textual content's sequential and hierarchical features. \citet{wang2023comment} propose a comment-context dual collaborative method to mine the most crucial and relevant comments for detecting fake news.
-Though useful, diverse comments are not always attainable.
-To solve this, \citet{nan2024let} explore the possibility of finding an alternative source of comments generated by LLMs. \citet{wan2024dell} generate news reactions to represent diverse perspectives and simulate user-news interaction networks to help detect fake news. \citet{yanagi2020fake} generate comments from existing comments and the article to improve the detection of fake news.
+News comments provide crowd intelligence that complements news content for fake news detection \cite{shu2019defend,yang2023rumor,nan2024let}.
+Early methods often co-model news and comments via attention mechanisms.
+For example, \cite{shu2019defend} design a sentence-comment co-attention sub-network to capture check-worthy sentences and comments jointly. \cite{yang2023rumor} leverage both source tweets and comments to capture sequential and hierarchical features. \cite{wang2023comment} propose a comment-context dual collaborative method to mine crucial comments.
+However, diverse comments are not always available.
+To address this, recent studies explore generating comments via LLMs. \cite{nan2024let} use LLMs to generate alternative comments, while \cite{wan2024dell} simulate user-news interactions with generated reactions. \cite{yanagi2020fake} augment comment sets by generating new comments from existing ones.

-Although news comments are helpful for detecting fake news, prior works have not fully investigated its vulnerability to comment attacks.
-In this work, we systematically evaluate and attack fake news detectors through three categories of comment perturbations.
-Later, we propose a novel framework to defend the comment-based attack.
+Despite these advances, the vulnerability of comment-based detectors to malicious comments remains understudied.
+In this work, we systematically evaluate and attack detectors through three categories of comment perturbations, and propose a novel framework to defend against such attacks.